Christoph Diehm: Early life

 Diehm, son of a farmer, was educated in volksschule and secondary school through 1909, and then in 1911 joined the Imperial German Army's 120th Infantry Regiment, based in Ulm.
 He fought in the First World War from August 1914 with that unit, and with the 247th and 478th Infantry Regiments.
 He was wounded four times, earning the Iron Cross 1st and 2nd class and the Wound Badge in Silver.
 After the end of the war, Diehm joined the Freikorps from January 1919 for two years and was then a professional soldier in the Reichswehr, serving with Infantry Regiment 13 in a machine gun company.
 He attended the army college, attained the rank of Leutnant and left the military in 1925.
 He then worked in agriculture until 1929.
 From October 1926 to January 1928 Diehm belonged to the Stahlhelm, the army veterans' organization.

 Peacetime SA and SS career

 Diehm joined the SA in 1928.
-From 1929 to 1931 he was the adjutant in SA Untergruppe "Württemberg," and from 1931 leader of the Gruppe "Südwest."
-He joined the Nazi Party on 1 March 1930 (membership number 212,531) and switched from the SA to the SS on 22 March 1932 (SS number 28,461) with the rank of SS-Oberführer.
+From 1929 to 1931, he was the adjutant in SA Untergruppe "Württemberg" and, from 1931, commander of the Gruppe "Südwest."
+He joined the Nazi Party on 1 March 1930 (membership number 212,531) and transferred from the SA to the SS on 22 March 1932 (SS number 28,461) with the rank of SS-Oberführer.